myra-grace/wksp-module-3-node-callbacks/__workshop/Exercise-1.md

 ```
 // Answer here
+It's very blue.
+It allows all those handlers to = require('./handlers') -> causing them (when called) to look into the handler.js file in order to know what to do.

 ```

 ## Five - `handlers.js`

 Explain line `1`.
-Where, why and how is `items` being used?
+Where, why and how is `items` being used? const items = [] is a holder for data being injected by .post from the input box after being submitted.
+Then, it's being displayed on the homepage.
 ```
 // Answer here